TheNaila/digital-manuscript-display/readme.md

 ##### Sofware used:
 PyCharm Professionals Version

+### Acknowledgements
 Music from: https://www.youtube.com/watch?v=kt-2jO4s1GI
 I do not own copyrights to this music

 Art from Amherst College Mead Museum.

-A special thanks to Miloslava Hruba, Museum Coordinator, for providing access to the collection.
+A special thanks to Miloslava Hruba, Museum Coordinator, for providing access to the collection and to Professor Malita for supporting throughout this project.